 In a mixing bowl, add vinager, salt, mustard and puréed blueberry preserves (puree in blender with a splash of water).

 In.
 Bowl, toss greens with vinaigrette and add blueberries.
 Crumble goat cheese on top and drizzle with more vinaigrette.

 Serve this with a bottle of one of my new favorite Chardonnays perfect for summer yet creamy with slight Oaked finish.
 Coffee Pot Cellars found every weekend at the @Greenport Farmer’s Market and also at the @Winemaker’s Studio.

-Every year I hear stories about friends who have invited guests for a holiday dinner and are asked at the last minute if they can bring a friend, only to learn that that friend is a vegetarian.
-My advice to hosts is to always have ingredients for a salad on hand, as well as hearty vegetable side dishes like string beans with shallots and almonds or a vegetarian stuffing that also serves as a side dish for the other guests.
-This weekend I made a vegetarian menu of Mushroom cutlet with fresh herb matzoh stuffing served with a good amount of mushroom velouté.
-Funny enough, I made this dish as a Passover selection in my restaurant, but most of the people who ended up ordering it were non-meat eating Catholics.
+During the holidays all of us need to be prepared for the vegetarian guests.
+My advice to hosts is to always have ingredients for a salad on hand as well as hearty vegetable side dishes like string beans with shallots and nuts or a vegetarian stuffing that also serves as a side dish for the other guests.
+This weekend we serve a vegetarian Mushroom cutlet with fresh herb matzoh stuffing with mushroom velouté.
+Funny enough, I made this dish as a Passover selection in my restaurant, but most of the people who have been ordering it are non-meat eating Gentiles.

 The mushroom cutlet has a meaty texture from the mushrooms with a “milanese-type” crust so even your meat eater will want this.
 The stuffing is very light and the entire meal can be made without using lactose products.
 [Read more →]